spacefreak86/pyquarantine-milter/README.md

 * netaddr <https://github.com/drkjam/netaddr/>

 ## Configuration
-The pyheader-milter uses an INI-style configuration file.
+The pymodmilter uses an INI-style configuration file.
 The sections are described below.

 ### Section "global"
 Any available configuration option can be set in the global section as default instead of in a rule section.